There may be affiliate links in this post. Read my disclosure policy to learn more.

 Plan on 1-2 hours to eat and play.

-Take a walk through Christiania
+Walk through Christiania

-A short walk from Paper Island and you will be in the neighborhood of Christiania, a town created by squatters in 1971.
+A short walk from Paper Island you will be in the neighborhood of Christiania, a town created by squatters in 1971.
 They took over unused military barracks and created their own city independent of Copenhagen.
 All the guide books told us to be sure to make a stop, but it is a stop I wouldn’t make again.

 The smell of marijuana hits you as you enter the enclave.
 Dogs were roaming wild, and my kids were scared.
-We crossed through the city to the other side and only came in contact with dogs until we reached “pusher street” where it was alive with activity.
+We crossed through the city to the other side and only came in contact with dogs until we reached “pusher street,” where it was alive with activity.
 Of course the activity was the buying and selling of various forms of pot.

-My youngest asked me with wide eyes, “what is that stuff they are selling?”
-When I told him he asked, horrified “Why would you bring us here?”
-Needless to say it was not for our family.
+My youngest asked me with wide eyes, “What is that stuff they are selling?”
+When I told him, he asked, horrified, “Why would you bring us here?”
+Needless to say, it was not for our family.
 I had some adult cousins go the week after we were there, and they loved it.

 Take a Stroll on the Stroget